Bob enjoys taking photographs and using free programs to improve and enhance them.

-The good news is that you can fix photos like this, and get a result where the buildings and people are bright and the sky still holds some detail.
+The good news is that you can fix photos like this, and you can get a result where the buildings and people are bright and the sky still holds some detail.

-I'm going to use gimp for this article.
-Gimp is a powerful image editing tool.
+I'm going to use Gimp for this article.
+Gimp is a powerful image editing tool; technically, it's called GIMP, which stands for GNU Image Manipulation Program.
 It's free.

 Gimp works on Windows, Linux, Mac, and most other platforms.